shazaelmorsh/ai-rag-assistant-samsung-manual/README.md

 ## Data Sources
 Place Samsung manuals in the samsung_manuals/ directory.
 These documents serve as the core knowledge base.
-You can download them from Samsung’s official support page: https://www.samsung.com/us/support/answer/ANS10001611/
+You can download them from Samsung's official support page: https://www.samsung.com/us/support/answer/ANS10001611/